Dallas-Fort Worth International

 Tel: +1 972 973 8888.

-Located near the south entrance, DFW's Rental Car Centre hosts rental car companies - Advantage, Alamo, Avis, Budget, Dollar, Enterprise, E Z Rent, Hertz, National and Thrifty.
+Advantage, Alamo, Avis, Budget, Dollar, Enterprise, E Z Rent, Hertz, National and Thrifty operate from the airport.
 A Rental Car shuttle bus ferries passengers to the Rental Car Centre.

-Taxis into the city are available from the upper level of Terminals A, B, C and E, and on the lower level of Terminal D. An assistant is available to help passengers at the taxi stands from 8am till midnight, call 972 574 5878 to request a taxi after hours.
-There is a $40 flat-rate to the Dallas CBD and $43 to the Fort Worth CBD.
+Taxis into the city are available from the upper level of Terminals A, B, C and E, and on the lower level of Terminal D. An assistant is available to help passengers at the taxi stands from 8am till midnight, and phone calls can be made to request a taxi after hours.
+There is a $45 flat rate to the Dallas CBD and $48 to the Fort Worth CBD.

 Transfer between terminals